 Use your iPhone to set up your AirPods

-If you're setting up your AirPods for the first time, follow these steps:
+If you're setting up your AirPods for the first time, make sure that your device is up to date.
+Then follow these steps:

 - Go to the Home screen.